tobisupreme/blogolicious/README.md

       /api/blog?orderby=title,-read_count
       ```

   - Fields: Set the fields to display in the returned response by passing values matching the fields in the blog to the `fields` parameter.
 To omit any fields, add a `-` prefix.
-Separate multiple values with a comma, `,`.
+Separate multiple values with a comma

     Default fields are `title` and `tags`.
 Acceptable values include:
     - author